 A. Think B. Create C. Share D. Grow I. Inquire Build new knowledge by inquiring, thinking critically, identifying problems, and developing strategies for solving problems.
 Learners display curiosity and initiative by: 1.
 Formulating questions about a personal interest or a curricular topic.
 2. Recalling prior and background knowledge as context for new meaning.
 Learners engage with new knowledge by following a process that includes: 1.
 Using evidence to investigate questions.
 2. Devising and implementing a plan to fill knowledge gaps.
 3. Generating products that illustrate learning.
 Learners adapt, communicate, and exchange learning products with others in a cycle that includes: 1.
 Interacting with content presented by others.
 2. Providing constructive feedback.
 3. Acting on feedback to improve.
-Learners participate in an ongoing inquiry-based process by: 1.
+4. Sharing products with an Learners participate in an ongoing inquiry-based process by: 1.
 Continually seeking knowledge.
 2. Engaging in sustained inquiry.
 3. Enacting new understanding through real-world connections.
-4. Sharing products with an authentic audience.
-4. Using reflection to guide informed decisions.
-II.
-Include Demonstrate an understanding of and commitment to inclusiveness and respect for diversity in the learning community.
+4. Using reflection to guide II.
+Include Learners contribute a balanced Learners adjust their awareness authentic audience. informed decisions.
+Demonstrate an understanding of and commitment to inclusiveness and respect for diversity in the learning community.
 Learners contribute a balanced perspective when participating in a learning community by: 1.
 Articulating an awareness of the contributions of a range of learners.
 2. Adopting a discerning stance toward points of view and opinions expressed in information resources and learning products.
-3. Describing their understanding of cultural relevancy and placement within the global learning community.
-Learners adjust their awareness of the global learning community by: 1.
+3. Describing their understanding of cultural relevancy and placement within the global learning community. cerners adjust their awareness of the global learning community by: 1.
 Interacting with learners who reflect a range of perspectives.
 2. Evaluating a variety of perspectives during learning activities.
-3. Representing diverse perspectives during learning activities.
-Learners exhibit empathy with and tolerance for diverse ideas by: 1.
+3. Representing diverse perspectives during learning activities. with and tolerance for diverse ideas by: 1.
 Engaging in informed conversation and active debate.
-2. Contributing to discussions in which multiple viewpoints on a topic are expressed.
-Learners demonstrate empathy and equity in knowledge building within the global learning community by: 1.
+2. Contributing to discussions in which multiple viewpoints on a topic are expressed. empathy and equity in knowledge building within the global learning community by: 1.
 Seeking interactions with a range of learners.
 2. Demonstrating interest in other perspectives during learning activities.
 3. Reflecting on their own place within the global learning community.